ITR-MITHO/Microsoft-Exchange/1-ScriptScenarios.md

 # Exchange Migration Script Reference

-This document maps the required PowerShell scripts and automation tools to their respective Exchange migration scenarios.
-To ensure a comprehensive analytical approach, each migration type is broken down into three strict phases: **Discovery & Assessment**, **Execution**, and **Validation & Cleanup**.
+This document maps the PowerShell scripts and automation tools to their respective Exchange migration scenarios.
+To ensure a comprehensive approach, each migration type is broken down into three strict phases: **Discovery & Assessment**, **Execution**, and **Validation & Cleanup**.

 ---